DevOps-and-Cloud-based-Software/assignment-1/README.md

  In order to be given a grade you must submit the following:

- * Written report (see above for details)
+ * Written report (see [Reporting](#reporting) for details)
  * Name of the published docker(s) in [https://hub.docker.com/](https://hub.docker.com/).
 Must be able to perform (docker pull <REPO/NAME>)
  * Git repository link
- * If you choose the extra task i.e. the external database integration submit **only** the code using the external database.
+ * If you choose the optional exercise task i.e. the MongoDB integration submit **only** the code for connecting to MongoDB.
- * If you choose the extra task i.e. the external database integration the testing will be done using the 'docker-compose.yaml' provided below
+ * If you choose the optional exercise task i.e. the MongoDB integration the testing will be done using the '[docker-compose.yaml](docker-compose.yaml)' provided below

  **Do not add your code when submitting in Canvas.**